Fate Assessment - Polestar Astrology

 What can I expect from a reading?

-When we prepare a polestar astrology chart, we provide a lengthy report and copy of the chart which is delivered to the client at the time of the reading.
-You can read the report on your own or we can sit and review it together.
-Typically, such a review process takes anywhere from 1.5-2 hours to go over.
-We go over your character, followed by each of the houses and then a general overview of the patterns observed, strategies to consider in resolving fate, and themes that may provide deeper insight.
+When we prepare a polestar fate calculation, we provide a copy of the chart which is delivered to the client at the time of the reading.
+We record the reading via Zoom and provide you with the recording.
+We set aside 1.5 hours to review your chart and answer questions.
+We go over your character as determined by your Ba Zi/Four Pillars, followed by each of the houses and then a general overview of the patterns observed, strategies to consider in resolving fate, and themes that may provide deeper insight.
 The primary houses cover majors areas of life and are as follows:

 Ming/Destiny - life-story, character, behavioral patterns, overall themes